 The Jordan School District Board of Education held Truth in Taxation hearing on Tuesday, August 2 at 6 p.m. at Riverton High School to consider increasing taxes.
-This will be an opportunity for public comment on the tax increase.
+This was an opportunity for public comment on the tax increase.

 - Why Raise Taxes?

 - The money will be used for teacher and staff pay.